-I am currently the Director of E-Learning and IT Services at the recently formed Lee Kong Chian School of Medicine (LKCSoM), a joint collaboration between Imperial College, London and Nanyang Technological University, Singapore.
+I am the retired Founding Director of E-Learning and IT Systems and Services at the recently formed Lee Kong Chian School of Medicine (LKCMedicine), a joint collaboration between Imperial College, London and Nanyang Technological University, Singapore.

 At LKCSoM our focus is on innovation with respect to the use of technology to advance the medical education paradigm.
 This includes implenting a Blended Learning pedagogy - aka the 'Flipped Classroom', and exploring the use of Virtual Simulation.